robcarver17/pysystemtrade/docs/production.md

    - You may need to change your firewall settings, either UFW (`sudo ufw enable`, `sudo ufw allow 27017 from 192.168.0.10`) or iptables
    - you will need to modify the `private_config.yaml` system configuration file so it connects to a different IP address `mongo_host: 192.168.0.13`
    - you may want to enforce [further security protocol](https://docs.mongodb.com/manual/administration/security-checklist/)
-- [Process configuration](#process-configuration); you will want to specify different machine names for each process in your private yaml config file.
+- [Process configuration](#process-configuration); you will want to specify different machine names for each process in your private YAML config file.

 ### Backup machine